isabella232/yaas-loyalty-storefront/Readme.md

 # hybris Store Template for the Cloud-based Commerce Services

-This project is an e-commerce front-end written in AngularJS that is meant to showcase the available commerce services and serve as starting point for creating a customized store front.
+This project is an e-commerce front-end written in AngularJS that is meant to showcase the available commerce services and serve as starting point for creating a customized loyalty flavored store front.

 ## Installation